HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

     2) While $i \ge 0$, repeat the following steps:
     3) if $m_1 \ge m_2$, then $m_1 = m_1 - m_2$ and let $m[i] = 1$.
     4) Regardless of the previous step, divide $m_2$ by $2$ (right-shift), and decrease the bit index $i$ by $1$.

+[^2]: IEEE 754 would set the represented number to plus (or minus) infinity. `Float316` does not support that, because (hopefully!) we don't need that for this application.

 ##  Floor and Modulo 2 of `Float316` Numbers